Defence School Mentor Program

 Team Building Activities

-Excursions, incursions and lunchtime activities are organised throughout the year for our defence students.
-This aims to encourage relationships to develop and to foster a supportive network amongst their peers and our Defence Transition Mentor, Claire Hunt.
+Excursions, incursions and lunchtime activities are organised throughout the year for our Defence students.
+The goal is to promote the growth of relationships and nurture a supportive network among students and our Defence School Mentor Claire Hunt.

 Resilience Award